frink-okn/frink-landing-zone/docs/help/query-page.md

-# How to use FRINK Query Page
+# Query FRINK using Comunica

-FRINK  has a query page that is build using [Comunica](https://comunica.dev/), a knowledge graph querying framework.
+FRINK  has a query page that is built using [Comunica](https://comunica.dev/), a knowledge graph querying framework.
 The query page can be accessed at [https://frink.apps.renci.org](https://frink.apps.renci.org).

 ###  Data Sources